Arum apulum

 Arum apulum, known as Apulian arum, is a flowering plant species in the family Araceae.

 Description

 Arum apulum is a tuberous herbs that spreads clonally through discoid vertically oriented tubers.
 Flowers are borne on a spadix.

 Its flowers release a dung scent detectable by pollinators of the Sphaeroceridae and Chironomidae families.
 The dominant volatile compounds are l-decene, dimethyl-octadiene, and p-cresol.

 Habitat

-The species is endemic to Italy, where it grows in low scrub at altitudes of 300 to 400 meters in central Apulia.
+The species is endemic to Italy, where it grows in low scrub at altitudes of 300 to 400 m in central Apulia.
 It is threatened by habitat destruction.

 Taxonomy

 Within the genus Arum, it belongs to subgenus Arum, section Dioscoridea, and subsection Dischroochiton.

 A. apulum is tetraploid, with a chromosome count of 2n = 56.